AIMultipleAIMultiple

 For LLM applications, Datadog tracks token usage, cost per request, model latency, and prompt injection attempts.

-The platform also supports offers 900+ integrations this integrations help organizations to correlate AI performance with underlying infrastructure health.
+The platform also offers 900+ integrations, which help organizations correlate AI performance with underlying infrastructure health.

 Prometheus